Snuffy's Parents Get a Divorce: Development

-The Children's Television Workshop (CTW, later Sesame Workshop), the organization responsible for the production of Sesame Street, considered and discussed addressing the topic of divorce for many years before developing an episode.
+The Children's Television Workshop (CTW, later Sesame Workshop), the organization responsible for producing Sesame Street, considered and discussed addressing the topic of divorce for many years before developing an episode.
 As early as 1989, writer and director Jon Stone expressed his intention of writing a script about it, stating, "My two projects for this year are drugs and divorce.
 Divorce is a difficult one.
 Perhaps we could do it with puppets.
-I am also writing a script on drugs and peer pressure."
+I am also writing a script on drugs and peer pressure".
 Executive producer Dulcy Singer vetoed the idea in 1990, before it reached development.
-While she felt complex social matters should be discussed on the series, she felt the issue was irrelevant to inner city and financially disadvantaged families, which was the show's target audience.
+While she felt complex social matters should be discussed on the series, she felt the issue was irrelevant to inner-city and financially disadvantaged families, which was the show's target audience.
 She said that "divorce is a middle-class thing," and suggested instead that an episode focus on a single-parent family, with the child born out of wedlock with an absent father.
 Singer stated, even after the episode was filmed, "We were really nervous about the show, and we didn't think it was a shoo-in.
 When you're dealing with something like death, the approach can be universal.
 But with divorce, it's so personal.
-People react differently."
-The topic of divorce was discussed again the following year, after the US Census Bureau released statistics suggesting 40 percent of all children in the United States, not just the middle classes, would soon live in divorced households.
+People react differently".
+The topic of divorce was discussed again the following year, after the U.S. Census Bureau released statistics suggesting 40 percent of all children in the United States, not just the middle classes, would soon live in divorced households.